Spherical VR photography

 Shooting Setup

-All of the exposures (that actually worked) were done with this setup (Actually the individual frames were overlapping for the stiching process.
+All of the exposures (that actually worked) were done with this setup (Actually the individual frames were overlapping for the stitching process.
 I just exaggerated the graphics for a better overview):

 All in all I took a total of 28 exposures which were distributed as follows:

-For the two rounds with 12 exposures I turned the camera around the vertical axis (“YAW”) in 30° steps and turned the camera in portrait mode.
+For the two rounds with 12 exposures I turned the camera around the vertical axis (“YAW”) in 30° steps and used the camera in portrait mode.

 In the wild my setup looked like this (Nikon D800, Nikkor 14-24, Roundabout NP, Manfrotto tripod):